abuehl/abuehl.github.io/_posts/2026-04-09-internal-partitions.md

 external or internal partitions.

-The lack of separate implementation files for partitions can be circumvented by adding just another internal partition giving it a distinct name for example like this:
+The lack of separate implementation files for partitions can be circumvented by adding just another internal partition, giving it a distinct name for example like this:

 ```cpp